MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-desktop.md

 DesktopNotificationManagerCompat.RegisterAumidAndComServer<MyNotificationActivator>("YourCompany.YourApp");
 ```

-If you support both MSIX/sparse package and classic Win32, feel free to call this method regardless.
+If you support both MSIX/sparse package and classic desktop, feel free to call this method regardless.
 If you're running in a MSIX/sparse package, this method will simply return immediately.
 There's no need to fork your code.

 This method allows you to call the compat APIs to send and manage notifications without having to constantly provide your AUMID.
 And it inserts the LocalServer32 registry key for the COM server.